sjeffreson/cloud_evolution_networks/README.md

 - The resolution of the maps is `$MAP_RESOLUTION` These definitions and default values can all be accessed via `python3 cloud_id.py --help`

+### Checking outputs
+Lengths of the weakly-connected components of the graph, and a method for visualizing segments of the graph, can be found at `view_mergertree.ipynb`.

 ## Class to 'walk through' the network and output the lifetimes, mass evolution and merger history of clouds
 Once the evolution of all clouds in a galaxy has been 'tracked' to produce the cloud evolution graph, there are two obvious ways to define the evolution of an individual cloud:
 1. One cloud is a one weakly-connected component of the graph, including all its mergers and splits.
 I.e. clouds by definition do not interact with each other.
-If two objects merge, they are defined as part of the same cloud.
+If two objects merge, they are defined as part of the same time-evolving cloud.
 2. One cloud is a straight component of the graph, containing no mergers or splits.
 I.e. if a cloud splits in two, it generates a new cloud that starts with a lifetime of 0.
 If a cloud merges, it consumes a cloud and ends its lifetime.

 Definition (1) is more physically-meaningful, but definition (2) is a better representation of the observable cloud population at a snapshot in time.
 That is, we don't know whether two clouds that appear separate in an observation will merge at a later time.

 It's therefore useful to characterize cloud evolution in both of the two ways above.

+### (1) Weakly-connected components of the graph
+Evolution of cloud properties for clouds defined as weakly-connected graph components is calculated via `get_cloud_evol_wcs()` in the `MergertreesProps.py` class.
+This sums the extensive properties (such as mass, star formation rate etc.) and averages the intensive properties (such as velocity dispersion, pressure, etc.) over the nodes/clouds at each time, within each weakly-connected component.

+See the notebook `analyze_mergertree_wcs.ipynb` for an example of using this function to compute cloud lifetimes and mass evolution.

-### (1) Straight components or 'trajectories' of the graph
+### (2) Straight components or 'trajectories' of the graph
-The basic implementation of this algorithm is described in the Appendix of [Jeffreson et al. 2021a]([URL](https://ui.adsabs.harvard.edu/abs/2021MNRAS.505.1678J/abstract)https://ui.adsabs.harvard.edu/abs/2021MNRAS.505.1678J/abstract).
-There is a random choice associated with the path to take through a merger or a split, so this is a Monte Carlo 'walk' through the graph, repeated to obtain a representative set of cloud evolution 'trajectories' and their associated lifetime distribution.
+The basic implementation of this algorithm is described in the Appendix of [Jeffreson et al. 2021a]([URL](https://ui.adsabs.harvard.edu/abs/2021MNRAS.505.1678J/abstract)https://ui.adsabs.harvard.edu/abs/2021MNRAS.505.1678J/abstract), and is given by the function `save_cloud_evol_mc()` in the `MergertreesProps.py` class.
+Monte Carlo walkers travel through the directed cloud evolution graph, starting at 'creation nodes' (where the number of outgoing edges > incoming edges, i.e. clouds are created), and terminating at destruction nodes' (where the number of incoming edges > outgoing edges, i.e. clouds are destroyed).
+At mergers/splits, the path is determined randomly by sampling an option from a uniform distribution.
+This uniform distribution can easily be replaced by a selection that prioritizes paths of highest-mass, if desired.

-One Monte Carlo iteration of the algorithm used to return the lifetime and trajectories is given by XXX function.

-A non-MC version that follows the most massive cloud through mergers and splits is given by YYY function.
+The resulting set of Monte Carlo trajectories traverses all nodes and all edges in the graph.
+Given the random sampling, the calculation should be repeated a few hundred times to obtain a well-sampled set of cloud evolution 'trajectories' and their associated lifetime distribution.

+See the short script `analyze_mergertree_mc.py` for an example of saving many MC trajectories in parallel.
+See the notebook `analyze_mc_trajectories.ipynb` for an example analysis of the resulting trajectories, a visualization of their lifetimes and mass evolution.